Silicon Graphics: IRIS GL and OpenGL

-Until the second generation Onyx Reality Engine machines, SGI offered access to its high performance 3D graphics subsystems through a proprietary API known as IRIS Graphics Language (IRIS GL).
+Until the second generation Onyx Reality Engine machines, SGI offered access to its high performance 3D graphics subsystems through a proprietary API known as IRIS Graphics Library (IRIS GL).
 As more features were added over the years, IRIS GL became harder to maintain and more cumbersome to use.
 In 1992, SGI decided to clean up and reform IRIS GL and made the bold move of allowing the resulting OpenGL API to be cheaply licensed by SGI's competitors, and set up an industry-wide consortium to maintain the OpenGL standard (the OpenGL Architecture Review Board).

 This meant that for the first time, fast, efficient, cross-platform graphics programs could be written.
 For over 20 years – until the introduction of the Vulkan API – OpenGL remained the only real-time 3D graphics standard to be portable across a variety of operating systems.

 ACE Consortium

 SGI was part of the Advanced Computing Environment initiative, formed in the early 1990s with 20 other companies, including Compaq, Digital Equipment Corporation, MIPS Computer Systems, Groupe Bull, Siemens, NEC, NeTpower, Microsoft and Santa Cruz Operation.
 Its intent was to introduce workstations based on the MIPS architecture and able to run Windows NT and SCO UNIX.
 The group produced the Advanced RISC Computing (ARC) specification, but began to unravel little more than a year after its formation.